sinore69/chess/README.md

 # ♟️ Chess Game Project

-This is a full-featured web-based chess game developed using **Nextjs**, **TypeScript**, **Tailwind CSS**, and **Go** for the backend.
+This is a web-based chess game developed using **Nextjs**, **TypeScript**, **Tailwind CSS**, and **Go** for the backend.
 It allows players to play standard chess, with full support for all legal chess moves including castling, en passant, pawn promotion, and check/checkmate detection.It supports Play with Friend mode using unique room codes that enable real-time multiplayer over WebSockets, allowing two players to join the same match from different devices.
 Additionally, it offers a Play with Bot mode where users can challenge an AI bots, enabling solo practice and casual play.

 ## 🚀 Features